Organizing Guide: Building a Movement to End The New Jim Crow

 Expanding on the call to action in Michelle Alexander’s acclaimed best-seller, The New Jim Crow, this accessible organizing guide by author-strategist Daniel Hunter puts tools in your hands to help you and your group understand how to make meaningful, effective change.

-Learn about your role in movement-building and how to pick and build campaigns that contribute towards a bigger mass movement against the largest penal system in the world.
+Learn about your role in movement-building and how to pick and build campaigns for justice that contribute towards a bigger mass movement against the largest penal system in the world.

 This important new resource offers examples from this and other movements, time-tested organizing techniques, and vision and inspiration to challenge, encourage, and motivate.